Entanglement assisted communication complexity measured by distinguishability: Conclusion

-Our work opens several avenues for further explorations.
-The most important question is to identify a communication task in which EAQC provides a strict advantage over EACC (if such an advantage exists) when the dimension of the transmitted system is the same in both scenarios.
-Another unexplored direction is to investigate similar results in the setting where Alice does not know the shared quantum state.
+Another important feature of our work arises from the alternative definition of distinguishability, which effectively leads to a collapse of communication complexity.
+This phenomenon is well known in the context of non-local games~\cite{Botteron,botteron2024,pierre,skrzypczyk,brassard,karol,Grudka}.
+A similar line of investigation can be carried out for non-local games under distinguishability constraints.
 Since, in most cases, the distinguishability of quantum channels does not admit a closed-form expression, developing tighter and more efficient numerical methods will be essential for advancing this line of research.
-In Sec.~\ref{sec7}, we demonstrated the existence of advantageous protocols with Bob having a fixed input, although the achieved advantage is not optimal.
+In most of our results, we demonstrated the existence of advantageous protocols, although the achieved advantage is not optimal.
 It would therefore be worthwhile to formulate these tasks as semi-definite programs under explicit distinguishability constraints in order to characterize optimal performance.
 Related dimension-constrained formulations have been studied previously \cite{Vieira_2023,armin}, and extending those techniques to the present setting could yield deeper insights.
 Distinguishability is also highly relevant in the study of ontological models.
 In this context, the role of state discrimination has been extensively investigated \cite{leifer2014,barrett14,ray2025,chaturvedi2021,epistemic}; however, channel discrimination may play a similar role.
 Communication tasks of the type considered here could therefore provide a useful framework for exploring such questions.
 Entanglement in Bell-type settings has already been shown to be useful in several aspects of cryptography \cite{Ekert,bod15}.
 The framework considered here may therefore suggest new directions for the development of cryptographic protocols, particularly in light of the connection between distinguishability and the privacy of the sender's inputs discussed earlier.